common-voice/common-voice/CONTRIBUTING.md

 }
 ```

-or if you're using Docker, copy the following to `.env-local-docker`.
+or if you're using Docker, copy the following into `.env-local-docker`.

 ```env
 CV_AUTH0_DOMAIN = "<domain_here>"